SasanTazayoni/Appointment-scheduling-system-CI-PP3/README.md

 4. User Inputs: The system interacts with users who can select and modify time slots.
 Users can perform actions like booking appointments, cancelling bookings, unblocking slots and blocking slots using user inputs.

-Overall, the data model is relatively simple, relying on the structure of a spreadsheet to organize and manage appointment data efficiently.
+Overall, the data model is relatively simple, relying on the structure of a spreadsheet to organise and manage appointment data efficiently.
 This spreadsheet-based model allows for easy visualisation and manipulation of scheduling information, making it user-friendly for the consultant.
 However, it's important to note that while this model is suitable for a basic prototype, a more scalable and robust solution will require a database-backed data model for enhanced functionality and data management.

 ## Technologies used